 Clinical assistants may also:

 - Take part in lab procedures

-However, interviewers do not want to hear a long list of duties.
-It’s good to know them, but you should understand why you have the job, and what is expected from you:
+However, interviewers do not want to hear a long list of your duties.
+It is good to know this list, but you should understand the main goal of this job, and what they will expect from you the most:

 Medical assistant should assist the physician with all their working duties.

-Saying that, you can elaborate on your answer with a short the list of MA duties, just to show them that you know what you’ll do in job.
+Say that, and elaborate on your answer with a short the list of duties, just to show them that you know what medical assistants normally do.